12 Must-Have Items to Pack For Cruising With a Baby

 Baby Pacifier

-You likely don’t go anywhere without your kid’s pacifier.
-But if you are bringing a baby on a ship, don’t forget it.
+At the infant stage, you likely don’t go anywhere without your kid’s pacifier.
+But if you are bringing a baby on a ship, don’t forget it and be sure to bring some spares.
 When your baby starts to cry, you’ll want to get them quiet as soon as possible so that they don’t disturb other passengers.
 It may not be the best habit, but nothing quiets an infant as quickly as a pacifier.
-Our son uses these pacifiers, which we like because they glow in the dark. $6 on Amazon
+Our son used these pacifiers, which we like because they glow in the dark, making them easier to find when they fall out of a baby’s mouth at night.

 Bottled Water